C.F. Pachuca (women): Stadium

-Estadio Hidalgo serves as the home venus of Pachuca Femenil.
+The Estadio Hidalgo serves as the home venus of Pachuca Femenil.
 The first match played by Pachuca at this stadium was the Liga MX Femenil inaugural match against Pumas during the Apertura 2017 tournament.

-Additionally, Pachuca Femenil also has an exclusive training facility, which is located within the larger C.F.
-Pachuca training complex.
+Additionally, Pachuca Femenil also has an exclusive training facility, which is located within the larger Pachuca training complex.
 This facility, named the Malena Patiño Pavilion in honor of the mother of Grupo Pachuca's president, Jesús Martínez, was inaugurated in 2018 and it was the first training facility in Mexico built exclusively for a women's football team.